Fundamentals of AI-Assisted Software Development

 Key Takeaways

-Context composition: Includes all messages, system prompts (behavioural control), and automatically added information (code state, open files, linter errors).
+What context is made of: All the messages, the system prompts that steer behaviour, and information added automatically (code state, open files, linter errors).

-Context window limitation: Every model has a limited window.
-Overcrowding impairs performance and increases costs.
-Start a new chat for independent tasks.
+Context window limits: Every model has a finite window.
+Overfilling it hurts performance and pushes up cost, so start a fresh chat for unrelated tasks.

-Strategic implication: Context management is a core competency.
-The art lies in providing the AI with exactly the right information – having a direct impact on quality and costs.
+Strategic implication: Context management is a core skill.
+The art is giving the AI exactly the right information, which directly shapes both quality and cost.

 Video 6: Agents